-It is, in fact, very easy to make your own DIY scents — from diffusers to sprays and we even have some other tips and tricks up our sleeves!
-The plus side to making your own scents is that you can decide just how strong you want them to be, as well as exactly how you want them to smell.
+It is, in fact, very easy to make your own DIY scents for the home — from obvious things like diffusers and sprays to herbals teas and steamy waters.
+The plus side to making your own scents is that you can decide just how strong and efficient you want them to be, as well as exactly how you want them to smell.
 And no aerosol cans necessary!

 - Essential oils of your choice